 High quality skincare

-Japanese skin care is already world-famous for its scientific approach and focus on efficacy.
+Japanese skincare is already world-famous for its scientific approach and focuses on efficacy.
 Instead of 10-step routines or gimmicky ingredients, brands are known for creating clinical products that really work, even if they usually come with a luxury price tag.

 It’s easy to recreate this step in Japanese self-care though – it’s all about moisture and nourishment, and making sure to use SPF in the day to protect the skin.
 It’s not just the products either, it’s how you apply them.
 Facial massage is a big part of a Japanese beauty routine, helping with blood flow and lymphatic drainage.

 One of the best forms of self-care is being mindful of what you put in your body.
 Shojin Ryori is a type of Buddhist cuisine that can be found all over East Asia and is entirely vegetarian.
 It includes lots of bright colours and different ways of cooking things like tofu, daikon radishes, and tempura vegetables.

 Different areas have different traditions; so some places will avoid eating anything that’s come from the ground (and so ended its lifecycle) like potatoes or carrots, whereas other areas avoid strong flavours like onion and garlic.